-In terms of stereotyping the inhabitants of an entire nation, I can’t think of people who are more subject to be boxed in than Americans.
-I will leave the classic clichés aside as they do not provide any meaningful insight or are simply not true.
-However, I think it is worthwhile focusing on American stereotypes in international business to extract some practical information on doing business in the USA with Americans.
+In terms of stereotyping the inhabitants of an entire nation, I can’t think of people who are more subject to being boxed in than Americans.
+I will leave the classic clichés aside as they do not provide meaningful insight or are simply false.
+However, I think it is worthwhile to focus on American stereotypes in international business to extract some practical information on doing business in the USA with Americans.

 American Stereotypes in International Business: Setting Goals